zhuchong530/.emacs.d/README.md

-my emacs config base on: https://github.com/tuhdo/emacs-c-ide-demo
+my emacs config base on a lot of config from github.
+It use literate programming to manage the config file.